 Rewarding effort and high performance is one of the best ways to improve employee performance.
 A mistake that many companies make is focusing on low-performing employees and neglecting those who do a good job.
 Over time, these employees may start feeling under-motivated and disengaged.

 High-performing employees are in demand and if they don’t feel appreciated, they are likely to leave.
-Consider rewarding them with bonuses, gifts, public praise, or extra paid time off.
+Consider rewarding them with gifts, bonuses, public praise, or extra paid time off.

 Every successful business leader knows the value of employees to the success of a business.
 Having the best talent will promote productivity and efficiency.
 It will help you meet the company’s objectives faster.
 Even with the best products or services in the world, you are unlikely to succeed without a good team behind you.
 The best ways to improve employee performance include: rewarding good work, holding employees accountable when they are wrong, remote working, and partnering with the right companies.